dennisXZX/web-developer-notes/Git.md

 #### Gitflow

 GitFlow is a branching model that standardizes branching and merging policy.
 It uses two branches to record the history of the project.
 The `master` branch stores the offcial release history, and the `develop` branch serves as an integration branch for features.
-We can also tag all commits in the `master` branch with a version number.

 How the Gitflow works:

-- First we need to create `develop` branch
+- First we need to create a `develop` branch

 ```
 git flow init
 ```

-- Each new feature should reside in its own branch and `feature` branch should use `develop` as their parent branch.
+- Each new feature should reside in its own branch and a `feature` branch should use `develop` as their parent branch.
 When a feature is complete, it gets merged back into `develop`

 ```
 // create a feature branch based off develop branch